x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/allow-message-waiting-indicator-exchange-2013-help.md

 ## MWI administration

 MWI can be administered by configuring settings on two UM components: UM mailbox policies and UM IP gateways.
 For both UM components, you can enable or disable MWI notifications by using the **Set-UMMailboxPolicy** cmdlet or the **Set-UMIPgateway** cmdlet in the Exchange Management Shell.
-You can also configure the settings by using the Exchange Admin Center (EAC).
+You can also configure the settings by using the Exchange admin center (EAC).
 You can view the status of MWI notifications by using the **Get-UMMailboxPolicy** cmdlet and the **Get-UMIPgateway** cmdlet in the Shell, or by viewing the settings in the EAC.

 ## UM mailbox policies and MWI